Kayan-dev/face-detect-backend/README.md

 This is the backend of my fullstack web application project that uses the face detection model from Clarifai.
 The backend is written using node.js.

 De database is made with ElephantSql and the databases have been set-up using postgreSQL.
+Relational models are created using sequelize.
+Seeders are used to add initial data for testing.
+The migration modules are used to add new data.

 A relative simple middleware, authentication is created with RESTful API to communicate with the frontend.
+JWT tokens are used including authentication of the HTTP requests before being routed to the corresponding HTTP requests.

 ## Table of contents: